AlibabaCloudDocs/oss/intl.en-US/Product Introduction/What is OSS?.md

 ## Alibaba Cloud storage service

 Additionally, Alibaba Cloud also provides storage services such as file storage and block storage in different scenarios.
-For more information, see [Overview](/intl.en-US/White paper/Overview of Alibaba Cloud storage services/Overview.md).
+For more information, see [Alibaba Cloud Storage Overview]().

 For more information about use cases and solutions of Alibaba Cloud storage services, see [Alibaba Cloud Storage](https://www.alibabacloud.com/product/storage).